tobytwigger/laravel-translate/docs/_docs/translators/official.md

 - Region: The AWS region to use (e.g. us-west-1).
 - Key: The AWS key.
 - Secret: The AWS secret.
+- Log Errors: Should errors be logged if AWS throws an error.

 ### Example